/

 What router does YouFibre supply?

-YouFibre supplies Wi-Fi 7 routers for new installs.
-The YouFibre Hub is used on YOU 200/500/1000/2000, and the Hub Pro is used on the top tier.
-Legacy installs may still be using older hardware (e.g., Eero), depending on install date and stock at the time.
+YouFibre says Wi-Fi 7 is standard for new customers, subject to availability.
+The YouFibre Hub is used on YOU 200/500/1000/2000, and Hub Pro is used on YOU 8000.
+Legacy customers may still have older equipment such as Eero or Arris hardware, depending on install date and stock at the time.

 To ensure fairness, we use a standardised weighting system across all our ISP Reviews.
 Here is exactly how the 8.4/10 score for YouFibre was calculated: